taoensso/sente/README.md

   )
 ```

 > The `ring-ajax-post` and `ring-ajax-get-or-ws-handshake` fns will automatically handle Ring GET and POST requests to our channel socket URL (`"/chsk"`).
 Together these take care of the messy details of establishing + maintaining WebSocket or long-polling requests.
-You can safely ignore them as an implementation detail.

 ### On the client (ClojureScript) side